When I first wrote this post, my brother-in-law’s Garmin Edge 500 had finally given up the ghost and he was in the market for a new bike computer.

 I would suggest that if you are Jason Bourne, you’ll be wanting to turn this feature off.
 Also, I’d suggest you don’t buy a GPS tracking device in the first place.
 Also, why are you using the internet?

-*** October 2017 Update *** This feature has since been added to the Edge 520 as part of a software update, so this is no longer a difference (indeed its a *similar*).
+*** Update Alert *** This feature has been added to the Edge 520 since I first wrote this post so this is no longer a difference (indeed its a *similar*).
 I’ve left this section in to explain what Collision (or Incident) Detection is (or does) but don’t let this influence your buying decision!

 If you’ve had a collision on your bike, I doubt you’ll need someone to tell you (though the ambulanceman may need to remind you later).